jacebenson/jace.pro/content/post/2019-04-22-knowledge-hackathon-past/index.md

     the ServiceNow Content Management System (CMS), and wrote driver software to link the tablet with the ServiceNow platform.
 -   [KickITnow (video)](https://youtu.be/NSWwunAHhjA) - Winner - a
-    kind-of "corporate Kickstarter" for incubating projects within an enterprise
+    kind-of "corporate KickStarter" for incubating projects within an enterprise

 ## 2014